 This information is for those wanting to reproduce material published by The Post Hole.
-If you are an author, or thinking of writing for us, please have a look at our information for authors for copyright terms pertaining to submissions.
+If you are an author, or thinking of writing for us, please see our contributor information for copyright terms pertaining to submissions.

 - The original author(s) of any material must be given full credit for their work on the same page as the reproduction either begins or ends (for print publication), and at any URL where content from The Post Hole is reproduced (for online publication).
 It must be made clear which content the citation made refers to.